Republic of Austria v. Altmann: Decision

 The high court remanded the case for trial in the Los Angeles district court.
 Back in the district court, both parties agreed to arbitration in Austria in 2005, which in turn ruled in favor of Altmann on 16 January 2006.

 Case

-Adele Bloch-Bauer, the subject of two of the paintings, had written in her last will: "Meine 2 Porträts und 4 Landschaften von Gustav Klimt, bitte ich meinen Ehegatten nach seinem Tode der österr.
-Staats-Galerie in Wien zu hinterlassen"; that is, "I ask my husband to bequeath my 2 portraits and the 4 landscapes by Gustav Klimt to the Austrian State Gallery in Vienna after his death."
+Adele Bloch-Bauer, the subject of two of the paintings, had written in her last will:

 Ferdinand Bloch-Bauer signed a statement acknowledging Adele's wish in her last will.
 He also donated one of the landscape paintings to the Belvedere Gallery in Vienna in 1936.
 The Austrian arbitration determined that Adele was probably never the legal owner of the paintings.
 Rather, it viewed it as more likely that Ferdinand Bloch-Bauer was their legal owner and that in turn his heirs, including Altmann, were the rightful owners.